Introduction

 Initial Order

 In 2011 a final order for 18 airframes was announced.
-Up to now it isn't clear whether there will be any D-models in this order.
+It is anticipated that they will consist of 12 C-models and 6 D-models.
 This order should make it possible for the Iraqi Air Force to defend some of the country for themselves instead of relying on Coalition forces to act on that behalf.
 Althoug no-one is convinced that this small fighter force will be able to support this mission over the entire territory.
 Further orders in the future would seem relevant in order to strengthen the Iraqi fighter force.

-Right after the closure of the first contract it was announced that iraq already made a request for another batch of 18 F-16s on December 12th, 2011.
-More info will be available shortly.
+Right after the closure of the first contract it was announced that Iraq already made a request for another batch of 18 F-16s on December 12th, 2011.
+This deal was finally concluded in October of 2012 with another batch of 18 F-16s to be acquired.
+These jets have the same configuration as the first 18 airframes and should be delivered before 2018.
+Division between C-models and D-models is 16 C's and 2 D's.

 IQAF Inventory